-Wetlands and barrier islands form a natural buffer zone that absorbs storm surges and blunts the force of high winds.
-Scientists estimate that approximately 2.7 miles of wetlands is capable of absorbing one foot of storm surge.
-As Louisiana barrier islands and wetlands erode, more than 2 million people will be exposed to the direct brunt of storms and hurricanes.
+Wetlands and barrier islands form a natural buffer zone that absorbs storm surge and blunts the force of high winds.
+Scientists estimate that approximately 2.7 square miles of wetlands are capable of absorbing one foot of storm surge.

-The frequency of flooding along Louisiana’s coastal zone has already caused some insurance companies to discontinue coverage and cease issuing policies.
-If we do not change our present course and rebuild this buffer zone, severe flooding will endanger all long-term investments in south Louisiana.
+The frequency of flooding along Louisiana’s coastal zone has already caused multiple insurance companies to leave the market — or liquidate.
+If we do not change our present course and rebuild this buffer zone, severe flooding will endanger all long-term investments in south Louisiana — residential, commercial and industrial.

 Our coastal wetlands and beaches are a component of the multiple lines of defense that protect our communities, as important to our storm protection as the floodgates and levees and other infrastructure.